-Note: All road alignments are illustrative and approximate in their location.
+Nois: Ali road alguments are Businalise and appunishe in their busina.

 Vehicles

 The main regional connections to the UC Merced campus include Highway 99, Highway 59 and Highway 140.

 Highway 99 is a four-to-six lane, north-south state highway that has served as the key economic and transportation corridor for the region since 1914.
 Highway 99 is 6 miles from the campus.
 A county plan currently exists to develop a Campus Parkway connecting the highway to Yosemite Avenue near the south end of the University Community and through the community and campus to the Bellevue Road Corridor.
 The Bellevue Road corridor will connect the campus and the Campus Parkway westward to Highway 59 and to Highway 99.